alexxcode/Game-Recomendation-System/README.md

-# Project Game Recomendation System (Machine Learning Operations)
+# Game Recomendation System (Machine Learning Operations)

 The objective of this project is to develop a video game recommendation system for the STEAM platform that improves the user experience.
 This system will be based on a machine learning model capable of analyzing sentiment from user reviews, and in addition, a recommendation system will be created, based on cosine similarity to recommend similar games to the user.